 How things stand in the battle for Euro 2020 qualification

-England and the Republic of Ireland have the chance to join the early qualifiers for next summer’s tournament.

-The Euro 2020 qualifying campaign is heading towards its conclusion, with places still up for grabs in next summer’s tournament.
+Qualification for Euro 2020 is heading towards its conclusion, with places in next summer’s tournament still up for grabs.

-Here, the PA news agency takes a look how things stand for England, Scotland, Wales, Northern Ireland and the Republic of Ireland.
+Here, the PA news agency takes a look at which countries have already booked a spot and how things stand for England, Scotland, Wales, Northern Ireland and the Republic of Ireland.

 England